martinboller/greenbone-gmp-scripts/README.md

 **Script provided by Greenbone as part of GVM-Tools.
 Used when cleaning up after testing scripts (or starting over)**<br/><br/>
 - Usage: gvm-script --gmp-username admin --gmp-password '0f6fa69b-32bb-453a-9aa4-b8c9e56b3d00' socket export-csv-report.gmp.py *report_uuid* ./output.csv
 - Other example scripts from Greenbone can be found here: https://github.com/greenbone/gvm-tools/tree/main/scripts <br/><br/>

+### create-Alerts-from-csv.gmp.py ###
+**Creates alerts as specified in a csv-file.
+See alerts.csv for file format/contents.**<br/><br/>
+- Usage: gvm-script --gmp-username *admin-user* --gmp-password *password* socket create-alerts-from-csv.gmp.py alerts.csv
+- For SMB Alerts use something like %N_%CT%z in the naming of the report, as shown in the example alerts.csv
+- %N is the name for the object or the associated task for reports, %C is the creation date in the format YYYYMMDD, and %c is the creation time in the format HHMMSS.
+- The script only support EMAIL and SMB Alerts, please note that the fields are quite different between the two alert types, but refer to the sample alerts.csv

 ### create-schedules-from-csv.gmp.py ###
 **Creates schedules as specified in a csv-file.
 See schedules.csv for file format/contents.**<br/><br/>